TobitFR/arinc_andc_ttsl/README.md

 ## Changelog

 Version 1.7 (May 28th 2024)
  - Various optimizations, mainly simaero_XXXX.pc is now opened once instead of three times.
+Execution for A330-340, v1.6 : 1,68s -> v1.7 : 1,38s.
 (Thanks to GPT-4o)

 Version 1.6 (May 28th 2024)
  - Addition of Graphical User Interface using PySimpleGUI.